Skip to content

 ldap-displayname: "fullname"

-Then the commands would become:
+Then the command would become:

-ldapsearch -x -LLL -H ldaps://ldap.princeton.edu -D "uid=csesldap,o=Princeton University,c=US" \
+ldapsearch -x -LLL -H ldaps://ldap.institution.edu -D "uid=rc,o=My University,c=US" \

--b "o=Princeton University,c=US" -w "********" '(netid=<username>)' fullname
+-b "o=My University,c=US" -w '********' '(netid=<username>)' fullname

 Reports for Administrators